 Commercial construction companies (and others) can conduct a Safety Stand-Down by taking a break to have a toolbox talk or to take part in another safety activity such as conducting safety equipment inspections, developing rescue plans or discussing job specific hazards.
 See OSHA’s suggestions to prepare for a successful Safety Stand-Down for more ideas.

 Did you know that employees who utilize fall protection must be trained by a Competent Person?

-OSHA requires that employers provide "prompt" rescue for an employee who has sustained a fall, but that cannot always be expected of emergency services.
+In addition to understanding what is required to prevent falls, Competent Persons must also understand the requirements around rescuing an employee in the event of a fall.
+The Occupational Safety and Health Administration requires that employers provide "prompt" rescue for an employee who has sustained a fall, but that cannot always be expected of emergency services (calling 911).
 The Competent Person must be educated on alternative ways to rescue employees who have taken a fall.